How to Prevent Osteoporosis Before It Becomes a Problem

 About 54 million Americans struggle with this debilitating condition, according to the National Osteoporosis Foundation.
 And each year there are 1.5 million costly, painful and sometimes life-threatening osteoporosis related fractures.
 This is why it’s important to understand how to prevent and control osteoporosis.

-Bones are living, growing organs that continuously remove old tissue and replaces it with new tissue.
+Bones are living, growing organs that continuously remove old tissue and replace it with new tissue.
 The process is known as remodeling and it involves two steps -- resorption and bone formation.

 When resorption occurs, old bone tissue is broken down and removed from the skeleton.
 As it’s being removed, it releases calcium, magnesium, phosphate and collagen into the blood to be used by other organs if you have poor dietary habits or are pregnant or lactating .
 And the second part of the process -- bone formation – in simplest terms, is the rebuilding of bone.